ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 footprint-value is an array of footprint values conforming to the specification associated with the registered footprint type ("ipv4cidr", "ipv6cidr", "asn", "countrycode", and "altopid").
 Considering each ALTO entity defined in
-{{I-D.ietf-alto-unified-props-new} also has two properties: entity domain type and domain-specific identifier, a straightforward approach to represent a footprint as an ALTO entity is to represent its footprint-type as an entity domain type, and its footprint value as a domain-specific identifier.
+{{I-D.ietf-alto-unified-props-new}} also has two properties: entity domain type and domain-specific identifier, a straightforward approach to represent a footprint as an ALTO entity is to represent its footprint-type as an entity domain type, and its footprint value as a domain-specific identifier.